quellenform/blender-geometry-nodes-overview/Source/index.rst

 The grouping of nodes and their assignment to submenus has changed several times from version to version and has only stabilized somewhat with version 3.5.
-The grouping of nodes used here therefore follows the current structure in Blender 4.5.
+The grouping of nodes used here therefore follows the current structure in Blender 4.5 LTS.

 ###############
 Attribute Nodes